 To dismiss the student from the program.

-Within five business days (suggested timeline) after the appeals hearing, the Appeals Committee, via the chair of that committee, will prepare a written recommendation for submission to the social work program chair, which will include a statement describing the performance problem, a summary of the facts as they were presented to the committee, a description of the committee’s recommendation, and the rationale supporting that recommendation.
+Within five business days (suggested timeline) after the appeals hearing, the Appeals Committee, via the chair of that committee, will prepare a written recommendation for submission to the Department of Social Work chair, which will include a statement describing the performance problem, a summary of the facts as they were presented to the committee, a description of the committee’s recommendation, and the rationale supporting that recommendation.

-Social Work Program Director’s Decision and Notification:CHAIR
+DEPARTMENT OF SOCIAL WORK CHAIR DECISION AND NOTIFICATION

-In rendering a decision, the social work program chair may accept, reject, or modify the recommendation of the Appeals Committee.
+In rendering a decision, the Department of Social Work chair may accept, reject, or modify the recommendation of the Appeals Committee.

-Within two business days (suggested timeline), the social work program chair will send their decision in writing to the student, the student’s advisor, the field education director, and the Appeals Committee members.
+Within two business days (suggested timeline), the Department of Social Work chair will send their decision in writing to the student, the student’s advisor, the field education director, and the Appeals Committee members.

-If the social work program chair is also the student’s program director, the appeals decision will be made by the Dean or designee of the College of Health Sciences and Professions.
+If the Department of Social Work chair is also the student’s program director, the appeals decision will be made by the Dean or designee of the College of Health Sciences and Professions.
 A student may appeal a grade through the chairperson of the department to the dean of the college, provided that a concerted effort was made by the student to resolve the matter with the instructor.
 The burden of proof for a grade change is on the student, except in those cases involving charges of academic dishonesty.
 If the dean concludes that the student has insufficient grounds for an appeal, there can be no further appeal by the student.
 If the dean concludes that sufficient grounds do exist for an appeal, the dean shall appoint a faculty committee of five members, including the chairperson of the department or director of the school in question, to consider the case.
 If a majority on the committee decide that the grade should be changed and the instructor does not accept the recommendation, the committee can authorize the registrar to change the grade.
 The decision of the committee is not subject to further appeal.
 In appeal cases in which the chairperson is the instructor, the dean is authorized to appoint an alternative member from the same department to the committee; if the dean is the instructor, the role of dean will be assumed by the provost.
 In appeal cases involving courses taught by faculty from more than one college, the dean of University College will review the appeal and, if necessary, appoint the appeals committee.
 In these cases, the appeals committee shall include the additional chairperson(s).
 In unusual circumstances (e.g., death, incapacity, or indefinite accessibility of the instructor), the departmental chairperson is responsible for the final grade, subject to appeal by the student to the dean as described in this section.

 Complete information on the rights and responsibilities of students and faculty relative to grade appeals is available at the Office of the Ombudsman, Baker University Center 501, 740.593.2627.
 The office can also assist you with understanding the grade appeals process or in preparing a grade appeal(s).
 The office will be of greatest assistance if you make contact early in the process.